MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 ![Visual Studio optional components](~/images/getting_started/1_installer_vs_components.png)

+> [!IMPORTANT]
-If you are targeting the standard Windows DirectX backend, you will also need [the DirectX June 2010 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109) for audio and gamepads to work properly.
+> If you are targeting the standard Windows DirectX backend, you will also need [the DirectX June 2010 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109) for audio and gamepads to work properly.

 ### Install MonoGame extension for Visual Studio 2022